 That's the reason for having two 5GHz bands.
 One of those bands serves as a dedicated backhaul, allowing for full speeds from secondary and tertiary units.
 Mesh networking is different from using range extenders, which are typically more difficult to configure and ultimately slower.

 We haven't tested Razer's router yet, but its appeal will largely be decided by how well its proprietary "FastTrack" QoS engine works to prioritize gaming packets.
+That will also determine whether it takes a spot on our best gaming routers list.

 "By using deep packet inspection and adaptive learning technology, Razer FasTrack allows users to prioritize traffic based on application and device types, from mobile phones and smart TVs through to laptops, PCs or consoles.
 With built-in detection for PlayStation, Xbox and Switch consoles, users can easily fine tune their networks for the smoothest gaming or streaming experiences.
 Razer FasTrack also features a one-touch gaming mode, to automatically reserve bandwidth for online gaming," Razer explains.